sockitfpga/MiSTer_SoCkit/README.md

 Find here information about converting your SoCkit FPGA board into a MiSTer compatible platform with the latest firmware and framework.

-Some of the information below is taken from [ModernHackers](https://github.com/MiSTer-Arrow-SoCKit/Main_MiSTer/wiki ) so we acknowledge and thanks them for his previous work on porting the MiSTer framework and cores to SoCkit.
+Some of the information below is taken from [ModernHackers](https://github.com/MiSTer-Arrow-SoCKit/Main_MiSTer/wiki ) so we acknowledge and thank them for his awesome previous work on porting the MiSTer framework and cores to SoCkit.

 The SoCKit Development Kit presents a robust hardware design platform built around the Altera Cyclone V System-on-Chip (SoC) FPGA, which integrates an ARM-based hard processor system (HPS) consisting of processor, peripherals and memory interfaces tied seamlessly with a 110K Logic Elements.
 The SoCKit development board includes hardware such as high-speed DDR3 memory, video and audio capabilities, Ethernet networking, and much more.